Thinking Before Running! Efficient Code Generation with Thorough Exploration and Optimal Refinement: Introduction

-To address these challenges, we propose ThinkCoder, a novel framework for efficient code generation that combines thorough exploration and optimal refinement.
-First, we simplified our multi-agent framework, which now consists only of the Exploration Agent and the Execution Agent.
-The Exploration Agent is responsible for deep thinking and expanding exploration with various codes and tests.
-The Execution Agent independently verifies code during the optimal refinement process, without relying on LLMs.
-By utilizing a dynamically created testing pool, ThinkCoder ensures accurate verification of the generated code and offers reliable guidance for further optimization.
 Second, to tackle the additional computational load resulting from extensive exploration, we incorporate a preference-driven optimization phase using Reinforced Self-Training (ReST) in ThinkCoder.
 ReST leverages successful exploration trajectories to train LLM, enabling it to generate optimal solutions more efficiently during exploration.
 This approach significantly reduces the computational cost of test-time computations, enabling models like LLaMA2-7B to achieve notable improvements in both performance and efficiency.

 Our contributions are as follows: